oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 ### M5

-M5 is a script from Oracle that combines different existing methods to migrate a database.
-The outcome is a simple, reliable, and fast migration solution with minimal downtime.
+M5 is an Oracle script that combines different existing methods to migrate a database.
+The result is a simple, reliable, and fast migration solution with minimal downtime.

 M5 procedure supports:
 * Encrypted tablespaces